ludwighultqvist/DAT256/README.md

 #### Firebase
 https://console.firebase.google.com/u/2/project/meetups-5921e/overview
-If you are not already in the project when clicking the link, click in the top right corner and then on the project "MeetApp".
+If you are not already in the project when clicking the link, click in the top right corner and then on the project "MeetApp". \n
-login: meetups.dat256@gmail.com
+login: meetups.dat256@gmail.com \n
 password: 123Bulbasaur

 ## Running the application
 The app should be able to start without having to login or register any user, but the app is then restricted.
 To use the full app you have to create a user with the register flow or login an existing one.
 However, to do this according to the restrictions of firebase you have to use a whitelisted phonenumber and a pre set verification code.
 We have pre-set whitelisted numbers you can use, which are given below.
 You can whitelist your own ones, but its is a little more complicated.
 How this is done is given below.

 ### Register with a new user
-phone: +16505550000
+phone: +16505550000 \n
 verification code: 123456

 ### Login with an existing user
-phone: +46721743513
+phone: +46721743513 \n
 verification code: 123456

 ### Add whielisted number